opencast/wowza-stream-security/README.md

 Usually Wowza should now be installed to /usr/local/WowzaStreamingEngine.

 ## Install Wowza Stream Security Component
 The Wowza Stream Security component is based on Java.
 Compiling it is therefore very similar to compiling Opencast.
-Note that in order to build the Wowza component, dependencies will be linked from an online Nexus repo or your local M2_REPO if it containes the dependencies already.
+Note that in order to build the Wowza component, dependencies will be linked from an online Nexus repo or your local M2_REPO if it contains the dependencies already.
 If you are not running an Opencast release version that is provided by the nexus, you have to build Opencast first on your local machine.

 Check out the Wowza Stream Security code first.